Teacher Scholarship Programme

 Join us at Open Day

-Our next Open Day at College Street will take place on Thursday 22 August from 12:30pm - 3:00pm.
+Our Open Days at College Street take place in March and August each year.
 This is a fantastic opportunity to view our School through a walking campus tour and to view our facilities.